beaver-factory/bootcamp_benchmark/README.md

 ## Linting

 This project uses `flake8` for code linting.
 Navigate to the root directory to lint across the whole repo, or into a specific function app directory to lint only files within that project.
-Then run:
+Activate the virtual environment and then run:

 ```bash
 make lint